caiks/WBOT02/README.md

 In addition to higher growth rates, we would like to avoid duplication within the *model* of slightly translated but fairly similar regions around hotspots.
 That is, we would like to see very localised hotspots with very long path lengths at the hotspot itself and very short path lengths nearby and in-between.
 In this way we will avoid 'wasting' *history* on endlessly duplicated but poorly resolved features.
 In the path length maps for the random mode *models* above, the brightness is fairly uniform with small variations.
 We would like to see more of a constellation of point-like instensities.
 In a sense, this is the opposite to convolution - instead of weighting every location equally, we focus on a handful of places that carry the most information, thereby shrinking the vast *substrate volume*.

 Before going on to see how we might obtain these improvements, we will consider for a moment the distribution of the path lengths.
 As we have seen above, *models* 52 and 53 are very normal with low higher moments.
-If we approximate the progression along a path as a binary choice between high frequency *on-diagonal slices* and low frequency *off-diagonal slices*, it is reasonable to assume that a path terminates either because it has hit an *off-diagonal slice* or because the *model* as a whole is incomplete.
+If we approximate the progression along a path as a binary choice between high frequency *on-diagonal slices* and low frequency *off-diagonal slices*, it is reasonable to assume that a path terminates either because it has hit an *off-diagonal slice* or because the path has not yet exhausted its *alignments*.
 If we assume that it is the former, the distribution of path lengths will be binomial.
-For *model* 52 with a maximum path length, `n`, of 11 the probability, `p`, of an *on-diagonal slice* implied by a mean, `np`, of 6.7 is 61%.
-The deviation, `sqrt(np(1-p))` is 1.62, which is very close to the normal deviation of 1.64.
-The binomial distribution skew, however, is -0.13, which is in the opposite direction to the normal skew of 0.12.
+For *model* 52 with a maximum path length `n` of 11, the probability `p` of an *on-diagonal slice* implied by a mean, `n*p`, of 6.7 is 61%.
+The deviation, `sqrt(n*p*(1-p))`, is 1.62, which is very close to the normal deviation of 1.64.
+The binomial skew, however, is -0.13, which is in the opposite direction to the normal skew of 0.12.

-In addition, the probability, `p`, of *on-diagonal slice* seems very low.
-In discussion of the [*decomposition* tool](#view_decomp), above, we describe how to use `view_fractions` to examine the differences between *on-diagonal* and *off-diagonal slices* -
+In addition, the probability, `p`, of an *on-diagonal slice* seems too low at 61%.
+In discussion of the [*decomposition* tool](#view_decomp), above, we describe how to use `view_fractions` to examine the transition from *on-diagonal* to *off-diagonal* sibling *slices* -

 ```
 cd ~/WBOT02_ws
 ./WBOT02 view_fractions model052 10

 ```
 In the case of *model* 52, only around 15% of the *slices* have not reached 85% by the third sibling.
-That suggests that `p` is at least 0.85.
+That suggests that `p` is at least 85%.
 This would imply that `n` is only 8, not 11.
 Worse, the binomial deviation is only 1.04 and the skew has decreased to -0.65.
-These incompatibilities with the normal statistics suggests that a binomial distribution based on the *on-diagonal* to *off-diagonal* ratio is not a good model of the path length distribution while the *model* is incomplete.
+These mismatches with normal statistics suggests that a binomial distribution based on the *on-diagonal* to *off-diagonal* ratio is not a good model of the path length distribution while the *model* is incomplete.

 <a name="Potential_filtered_random_models"></a>